metio/terraform-provider-k8s/docs/data-sources/flows_netobserv_io_flow_collector_v1beta1_manifest.md

 Required:

 - `name` (String) Name must match the name of one entry in pod.spec.resourceClaims ofthe Pod where this field is used.
 It makes that resource availableinside a container.

-Optional:

-- `request` (String) Request is the name chosen for a request in the referenced claim.If empty, everything from the claim is made available, otherwiseonly the result of this request.